 Really Simple SSL requires a valid SSL certificate to migrate your website to https.
-If your website does not have a SSL certificate, you will be shown the following warning message:
+If your website does not have an SSL certificate, you will be shown the following warning message:

-You can easily add a free SSL certificate with either the SSL Zen or WP Encryption plugin.
+You can easily add a free SSL certificate with WP Encryption or SSL Zen plugin.
 These plugins allows you to generate a free Let’s Encrypt certificate.
 A Let’s Encrypt certificate is a free SSL certificate.

 - FTP/file manager access